mrgnlabs/mrgn-ts/packages/alpha-liquidator/README.md

 ## Setup
 To set up the liquidator, you need to perform the following steps:

-Set the required environmental variables by running the following commands:
+Set the required environment variables by running the following commands:

 ``` sh
 export RPC_ENDPOINT=https://api.mainnet-beta.solana.com